NU-CEM/Group_wiki/making_figures.md

 ```
 On Render select "Attach Render" and on Viewport type: 1.0 0.0 1.0.

-# Phonon Bandstrcture
+# Phonon Bandstructure

 There are several plotters that can be used for plotting a phonon BS.
 Unfortunately, at the moment, most require a VASP + Phonopy setup.
 There is aimstools which can be used, but it requires a FHI-aims + FHI-vibes + Phonopy setup.
-I found this [useful script written by Warda Rahim](https://github.com/warda-rahim/phononplotter/blob/master/phonon.py) and modfied it [here]() (very tiny bit).
-To run:
+I found this [useful script written by Warda Rahim](https://github.com/warda-rahim/phononplotter/blob/master/phonon.py) and modified it [here]() (very tiny bit).
+It only requires a band.yaml file as an input which removes any dependance of electronic code.
+To run it :

 ```
 python phonon.py -b band.yaml